wp-plugins/csv-2-post/readme.txt

 interface has so many screens and offers the ability to hide features not wanted.

-= Why are the features on so many different plugin screens? = Long term plans for the development of CSV 2 POST will add an endless list of new features.
+= Why are the features on so many different plugin screens? = Long term plans for the development of CSV 2 POST Data Engine will add an endless list of new features.
 Not only do all the form fields and buttons need to be tidy but every feature and ability has to be offered without assumption.
 Meaning users must be able to configure them or opt out of using them or use defaults.
 Users have that